Create amazing birthday memories this year with a Birthday Party for your child age 3-12 at the Peabody Mill Environment Center!

 You will be provided with a dedicated space with tables and chairs and access to a kitchenette with a standard refrigerator, sink and microwave.
 You are welcome to bring in food or have it delivered.
 Plates, napkins, serving ware and silverware, cups, tablecloths and decorations are not provided.
 Don't forget the candles and lighter!

 What does all of this cost?
-We have 3 Tiers to choose from.
 All parties are based on 2 hours of party time, with up to 12 guests.
 Additional guests may be added with a fee of $6 per guest.

-Please call the office at 673-6248 to reserve a date and to discuss details.
+Please call Amy at the PMEC Office at 673-1141, or email, firstname.lastname@example.org to reserve a date and to discuss details.
 Dates are subject to availability of space and staff.
 Reservations are to be paid in full one week in advance of the party, and are non-refundable within 48 hours of the party date.
 A 50% non-refundable deposit is required.

 Life Under Logs (Late spring to early fall) – Party in the woods with the unseen creatures.
 Rotten logs are a great place to observe the wonderful world of decomposers such as insects and the animals that eat them.

 Nature Bracelet – As children walk one of our many nature trails, they collect small objects and stick them to their “bracelet.”

 Paw-Fect Dog Party – Just like Rover your guests will enjoy playing multiple party games, and make a puppy puppet to take home.
 Bring your puppy chow and have a howlin’ good time.